 Being the smaller of the two and made to have on the run, panzerotti is usually served wrapped with a paper wrap if you have it on the go.

-If served for dining, it usually comes cut in half, whereby both halves can, but they don’t have to be separately wrapped.
+If served for dining, it usually comes cut in half, whereby both halves can be separately wrapped, but they don’t have to be.

 Calzone is usually served at a restaurant or a diner setting, whole and with marinara or regular tomato sauce on the side in a separate sauce dish, or sometimes poured over the calzone.